Maboroshy/midi-scripter/docs/index.md

 properties of each widget.

 _GUI widgets_ can be rearranged inside or even outside of GUI window by dragging their titles.
 The initial widget layout can be messy, but it's easy to arrange it as you want.
 The GUI will save the widget layout for each script.

 _GUI widgets_ act like input ports.
-They follow "one title - one instance" rule and can have subscribed _calls_ that will receive [`GuiEventMsg`][midiscripter.GuiEventMsg] _messages_.
+They can subscribe _calls_ that will receive [`GuiEventMsg`][midiscripter.GuiEventMsg] _messages_.

 Custom PySide6 widgets can be added to the GUI by `add_qwidget(qwidget)`.